dwdas9/minio-hive-lakehouse/README.md

 Welcome to my repo.
 Here, I tried to create a complete, production-ready data lakehouse running locally with Docker on Mac, Linux, or Windows.

 **Key Specialties:**
-- **On-Premises**: Fully self-hosted—no cloud dependencies.
+- **On-Premises**: Fully self-hosted - nothing on cloud.
 Works both on Windows and MAC(Apple silicon)
 - **Open Source Stack**: Apache Iceberg, MinIO, Hive Metastore, Spark, Kafka, Airflow
 - **Scalable Architecture**: Even though the design is local on docker.
 The same architecture can be scalled up for real production use.